 About the programme

-- European modules
+A) European core modules

 Academic entry requirements